caubengungo/IOT102t/README.md

 ## ✨ Features

-🔢 PIN & Fingerprint Authentication – Unlock the door using a secure PIN code or fingerprint sensor.
+🔢 **PIN & Fingerprint Authentication** – Unlock the door using a secure PIN code or fingerprint sensor.

-🔊  – Audio feedback for successful and failed authentication attempts.
+🔊 **Buzzer** – Audio feedback for successful and failed authentication attempts.

 📟 **LCD Display** – Real-time status updates and user interaction messages.